fmarquesg/currencyconverter/README.md

 Project created for Jaya's entrance examination.
 Currency Converter

-This project was created for Jaya's entrance examination.
+This project was created for Jaya's entrance examination.<br>
-It is a simple software that uses a pre-built api to calculate monetary values in different coins.
+It is a simple software that uses a pre-built api to calculate monetary values in different coins.<br>
-It is built using the classical MVC architecture.
+It is built using the classical MVC architecture.<br>

 # Tech Stack:
-Java 17
+Java 17.<br>
-Spring Boot
+Spring Boot.<br>
-H2 embedded database
+H2 embedded database.<br>

 # Instructions